better-wallet/better-wallet/docs/signing/message-signing.md

 - **Off-chain signatures**: Sign terms, agreements, or verifications
 - **Sign-In with Ethereum (SIWE)**: Web3 authentication standard

+All signing operations use the unified `/rpc` endpoint with JSON-RPC 2.0 format.

 ---

 ## Basic Message Signing